UBUD: A DIFFERENT SIDE OF BALI

 Religion

-Balinese Hinduism is a unique synthesis of indigenous animist beliefs and more mainstream Hindu deities and practices that arrived by way of Java almost a thousand years ago.
-Its complex, time-consuming rituals, from offerings to angels and demons to cremations, from the seven-monthly “birthday” ceremony every single temple hosts to Nyepi, the island-wide day of silence that marks Balinese New Year, are played out live in the temples and streets of Ubud and its surrounding villages.
+Balinese Hinduism is a unique synthesis of indigenous animist beliefs and the more mainstream Hindu deities and practices that arrived from Java almost a thousand years ago.
+The complex, time-consuming rituals, from offerings to angels and demons to elaborate cremations, from the seven-monthly “birthday” ceremony every single temple hosts to Nyepi, the island-wide day of silence that marks Balinese New Year, all play out live in the temples and streets of Ubud and the surrounding villages.

 Village Temple